 Soft clay can be directly welded row-into-row.
 The strongest joints are welded on both the interior and exterior of the wall.
-Generally speaking, the thumb will be used on the inner surface moving downward, with the fingers on the outer surface welding upwards.
-If the clay has stiffened at all, score each surface to be joined, brush on slurry or slip, then lay the row and weld.
+The standard welding technique is to use one thumb on the inner surface moving downward, while your fingers on the outer surface weld the clay in an upward motion.
+If the clay has stiffened at all, score each surface to be joined, brush on slurry or slip, then lay the coil row and weld it.

-When coils are welded, the wall will thin and expand outward.
-The more aggressive the welding, the more the walls will... thin and expand.
-Coils may need to be made substantially thicker than the final wall will be.
-As a general guideline, smaller pots will use coils 3/8 to 1 inch in diameter, and large pots will use coils 3/4 to 1-1/2 inch in diameter.Continue to 5 of 6 below.
+When coils are welded, the wall becomes thinner and expands outward.
+The more aggressive the welding, the more the walls thin and expand.
+Coils may need to start substantially thicker than the finished wall will be.
+As a general guideline, smaller pots use coils 3/8 to 1 inch in diameter; large pots use coils 3/4 inch to 1 1/2 inches in diameter.Continue to 5 of 6 below.

 05 of 06